ZCU104 board

 Connect the ZCU104 board to your local network (or directly to a PC) using an Ethernet cable.

-The board uses a static IP address.
-By default it will be 192.168.100.50.
-If it does not conflict with your local network configuration you can skip this section. (the default configuration can be found here).
+The board uses a static IP address - 192.168.100.50 by default.
+If it does not conflict with your local network configuration, you can skip this section.
+You can find the default configuration here.

 $ ping 192.168.100.50